MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini.md

 ## Decimate a 3D model

-To reach application-specific goals, you might need to "decimate" your 3D models. _Decimation_ is the process of recomputing the surface polygons of the model to create a similar shape with fewer polygons.
+To reach application-specific goals, you might need to "decimate" your 3D objects. _Decimation_ is the process of recomputing the surface polygons of the model to create a similar shape with fewer polygons.
 This reduces visual fidelity, but increases performance.
 The example images below show the difference between a high-quality model used for scenes of low complexity on Microsoft HoloLens, and a low-quality model used for scenes of high complexity.

 ![Decimation example.](media/6-houdini-decimation-overview.PNG "Decimation example")